 Women with a waist size greater than 35 inches and men with a waist size greater than 40 inches have an increased risk of heart disease and type 2 diabetes.
 People with "apple-shaped" bodies (waist is bigger than the hips) also have an increased risk of these conditions.

 Having a risk factor does not mean that you will get the disease.
 But it does increase the chance that you will.
-Some risk factors, like your age, race, or family history cannot be changed.
+Some risk factors, like age, race, or family history cannot be changed.

 The more risk factors you have, the more likely it is that you will develop the disease or health problem.